|

 This collection consists of photographs of dairy cows and the Texas Tech

-University Dairy Barn, c.
-1930.
-Mr. Middleton was a member of the first class at Texas
+University Dairy Barn, ca. 1930.
+Mr. Middleton was a member of the first class at

-Tech and graduated with the first all-Tech class in 1929.
-He then accepted a position as
+Texas Tech and graduated with the first all-Tech class in 1929.
+He then accepted

-Director of the Dairy Barn and later supervised all livestock operations on campus.
+a position as Director of the Dairy Barn and later supervised all livestock

 Midland County, Texas